susahcebok/bookish-guide/README.md

 <img src="https://savegazza.netlify.app/img/og.png">

-## Catatan
+## Note

-Aplikasi ini berjalan murni di browser Anda.
-Tidak ada gambar atau data yang akan disimpan oleh aplikasi.
+This app runs purely on your browser end.
+No images nor data will be saved by the app.